undergrad-partner-school

 Admissions

 In 2025, the school accepted 221 new students.
-Landmark College has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the candidate.
+Landmark College has an official test-optional admission policy but takes into consideration standardized test scores for the applicants who choose to submit them.

 Retention Rate